Ubuntu donations funding

 - Requests must have a specific purpose in mind (e.g. equipment, sponsorship for as conference/event, travel etc).
 Please don’t ask for a sum of money without a specific purpose.

 - When specifying the amount, you should ensure that that amount is the full amount you need (we will only fund the amount you request).
 If your submission is short by a certain amount, you will need to file a full new submission which will delay the process.
+Also be sure to start your planning early (ie. flight prices will go up closer to when you need them).

 - Please include as much information about the request as you can.
 Include any suppliers, details of how payment should be received etc.